 Field Description Baudrate Speed of data transfer from receiver to device in bits per second.
 1200, 2400, 4800, 9600, 14400, 19200, 38400, 57600, 115200 Databits Number of bits in a block of digital data.
 7 Data transfer is realised with 7 databits.
 8 Data transfer is realised with 8 databits.

-Field Description Parity Even Even parity.
+Parity Even Even parity.
 Available if data bit is set to 7.
 Odd Odd parity.
 Available if data bit is set to 7.
 None No parity.
 Available if data bit is set to 8.
 Endmark CR/LF The terminator is a carriage return followed by a line feed.
 CR The terminator is a carriage return.
 Stopbits 1 Number of bits at the end of a block of digital data.

-5 Tools

-5.1 Calibration

-The CALIBRATION menu contains tools to be used for the electronic calibration of the instrument.
+6 Tools 6.1 Calibration Description The CALIBRATION menu contains tools to be used for the electronic calibration of the instrument.
 Using these tools helps to maintain the measuring accuracy of the instrument.

-- 1) Select Tools from the MAIN MENU.

-- 2) Select Calibr. from the TOOLS MENU.

-- 3) Select a calibration option from the CALIBRATION screen.

-Calibration options

-In the CALIBRATION screen there are several calibration options.

-Menu selection Description HA-Collimation Refer to "11.3 Calibrating Line-of-Sight and Vertical Index Error".
-Vertical Index Refer to "11.3 Calibrating Line-of-Sight and Vertical Index Error".
-View Calibra- tion Data Displays the current calibration values that have been set for HA-Collimation and V-index.

-5.2 Auto Start Routine

-Through the Auto Start tool, it is possible to record a user defined sequence of key presses so that, after switching on the instrument, a particular screen can be displayed after the Level & Plummet screen instead of the MAIN MENU.
+Access Select Tools from the MAIN MENU.
+Select Calibr. from the TOOLS MENU.
+Select a calibration option from the CALIBRATION screen.
+Calibration options In the CALIBRATION screen there are several calibration options.
+Menu selection Description HA-Collimation Refer to "12.3 Calibrating Line-of-Sight and Vertical Index Error".
+Vertical Index Refer to "12.3 Calibrating Line-of-Sight and Vertical Index Error".
+View Calibration Data Displays the current calibration values that have been set for HA-Collimation and V-index.
+6.2 Auto Start Rou utine Description Through the Auto Start tool, it is possible to record a user defined sequence of key presses so that, after switching on the instrument, a particular screen can be displayed after the Level & Plummet screen instead of the MAIN MENU .
 For example, the general SETTINGS screen for configuring the instrument settings.

-- 1) Select Tools from the MAIN MENU. - 2) Select Auto St. from the TOOLS MENU.

-Auto start stepby-step

-- 1) Press REC in the AUTO START screen. - Press OK to confirm the information message and begin the recording process. - The next key presses are stored, up to a maximum of 16.
-To end the recording press ESC. - 4) If the auto start Status: is set to On, the stored key presses will be executed automatically after switching on the instrument.

-The automatic start routine has the same effect as pressing the keys manually.
+Access Select Tools from the MAIN MENU.
+Select Auto St. from the TOOLS MENU.
+Auto start step-by-step Press REC in the AUTO START screen.
+Press OK to confirm the information message and begin the recording process.
+The next key presses are stored, up to a maximum of 16.
+To end the recording press ESC.
+If the auto start Status: is set to On, the stored key presses will be executed automatically after switching on the instrument.
+(F The automatic start routine has the same effect as pressing the keys manually.
 Certain instrument settings can not be made in this way.
-Relative entries such as automatically setting EDM ${f Mode: IR-Quick}$ upon switching on the instrument, are not possible.

-5.3 System Information

-The System information screens display instrument, system and firmware information, as well as settings for the date and time.

-- 1) Select Tools from the MAIN MENU. - 2) Select SysInfo from the TOOLS MENU.
+Relative entries such as automatically setting EDM Mode: IR-Quick upon switching on the instrument, are not possible.
+6.3 System Inform nation Description The System information screens display instrument, system and firmware information, as well as settings for the date and time.
+Access Select Tools from the MAIN MENU.
+Select SysInfo from the TOOLS MENU.
+SYSTEM INFORMATION SYSTEM INI Zoom Typ () Serial # : Equip.No. : RL-Type : (Firmw.)
+DATE) Next step s information about the instrument and operating system.
+VF0 1/2 GeoMax Theo 123456 000000 None BACK Firmw.

-SYSTEM INFOR-MATION

-This screen displays information about the instrument and operating system.

-Firmw.

 To display details of the firmware package installed on the instrument.

-DATE

-To change the date and format.
+DATE To change the date and format. o view the firmware package information.

-TIME

-To change the time.

-Press Firmw. to view the firmware package information.

-SOFTWARE-INFORMATION
+SOFTWARE-INFORMA-TION